This is the multi-page printable view of this section. Click here to print.

 - Click the Backup History button.
 The Backup History popup window opens.

-CachStore(DBaaS) recovery
+CachStore(DBaaS) Recover

 - After entering information in the Database recovery configuration area, click the Complete button.